ansible-network/cisco_iosxr/docs/configure_system_properties.md

 ### vrf_name

 VRF name that need to be configured for the Cisco IOS-XR device.
+Also, this is mandatory parameter for VRF configuration.

 The default value is `omit` which means even if the user doesn't pass the respective value the role will continue to run without any failure.